nicupavel/pipehttp/README.md

 - If the app is outputing a json (eg: ```{"temperature_C": 24, "humidity": 47}```) you can get the entire buffer as json:

     ```# rtl_sdr -f 915M -F json | ph -l 5000 -r 60 -d , -b [ -s ]```

 ## Similarity
-- If you don't need persistence (client access consumes buffer) or circular buffering  and rate limiting netcat/socat is a good alternative:
+- If you don't need persistence (client access consumes buffer) or circular buffering  and rate limiting netcat/socat is a popular alternative:
     - Server:
         ```
         # mkfifo mypipe
         # nc -l -p port < mypipe  | your_app > mypipe
         ```
     - Client:

         ```# nc server port```

 - If you need to parse log data using patterns to make it queryable with HTTP use something like [grok_exporter](https://github.com/fstab/grok_exporter)